 Think about how you can make life easier for shoppers.
 Encourage them to write a gift note (use our handy Notes to Seller field!) or throw in a little something extra to bring on those warm holiday feelings.

-Shoppers love independent stores, because they feel like they know the person or team behind the brand.
-So let your personality shine through in your blog or social media, And remind your community how much their support means to your business.
+Let your personality shine through on social media and remind your community how much their support means to your business.
 Show them your inspiration and give them a glimpse of why you love doing what you do.

 November 18: Remind your customers to shop

-Most holiday shopping happens November 25-28, so send out a newsletter and throw in a discount code while you’re at it.
+Most holiday shopping happens November 25th through 28th, so send out a newsletter in advance and throw in a discount code while you’re at it.

 November 21: Build some buzz